KiiingDom/comp3375-groupproject-simpletexteditor/README.md

 Contributions to the Simple Text Editor project are welcome!
 If you would like to contribute code, report bugs, or suggest new features, please visit our [GitHub repository](https://github.com/KiiingDom/comp3375-groupproject-simpletexteditor).

+### Contributors

+Please note, that a majority of this work was done via VSCode's liveshare feature and thus it may not accurately represent contributors' works.

 ## License

 The Simple Text Editor is released under the MIT License.
 You are free to use, modify, and distribute the software as per the terms of the license.